-In the Fall semester of 2014 I'm teaching Calculus 1A (Math 130 section 2) and Differential Equations (Math 244 section 1).
-If you are a student in one of those classes, you can access course material through Moodle, via ecampus.
+In the Fall semester of 2020 I'm teaching Calculus 3 (Math 243 section 1) and Intro to Probability Theory (Math 361 section 1).
+If you are a student in one of those classes, you can access course materials through Moodle, via ecampus.

-My office hours are Monday 2:30-5:30, Tuesday 11-12, Wednesday 10-11, and Thursday 11-12.
-If you want to see me during my office hours, just come to my office in Post Hall, room 201 - there's no need to make an appointment.
-If you want to see me at some other time, please email me at "bradley AT adelphi DOT edu."
+My office hours are Monday 1:30-3:30, Wednesday 11-12, and Thursday 2-3.
+If you want to see me during my office hours, please email me at "bradley AT adelphi DOT edu" for a Zoom invitation.
+If you want to see me at some other time, please email me to check availablity.

 I'm president of the Euler Society and past chairman of the History of Mathematics Special Interest Group of the Mathematical Association of America.
 I'm an organizer of both the Pohle Colloquium and the ARITHMOS seminar, and a past president of CSHPM (the Canadian Society for History and Philosophy of Mathematics).